 - The whites of the eyes may appear more blue or grey than normal.

-- Children with OI may have some degree of joint or bone pain.
+- Some degree of joint or bone pain may be present

-- Children with OI may tire easier than other children.
+- Children with OI may tire easier than other children

 - Hearing problems are known to affect people with OI usually after puberty.

 - Children with OI tend to be shorter than other children.

 How is OI diagnosed?

 No single test can identify OI in all cases.
 OI is diagnosed clinically in the majority of cases, that is, the doctor will carry out a physical examination of your child and take a full medical history.

 Imaging such as x-rays is usually suggested to check for fractures and bone changes.
 Bone density scans (DEXA) can be carried out on children weighing more than 10kg, but there is not enough data available to give accurate results for children under five years old.
 Genetic testing is possible but it is not undertaken routinely.
 OI remains a clinical diagnosis.

 How is OI treated?

 The majority of patients with mild or moderate OI are treated with physiotherapy and management of symptoms as they occur.
 The main medications used are called pamidronate and zoledronic acid.
 Both are a type of bisphosphonate, which is a medicine that prevents loss of bone mass.